James-Frowen/james-frowen.github.io-v2/_posts/2017-09-28-trajectories-in-unity.md

 For the `y` direction we need to calculate the ratio of `y` motion to the combined `x` and `z` motion.
 Since we normalized direction earlier the combined `x` and z is 1 so we can use `Tan` to calculate `y`.
 We can then normalize the vector to get the new direction and multiple by speed.

-We should not be finished and have a rendered trajectory and a projectile that follows it.
+We should now be finished and have a rendered trajectory and a projectile that follows it.

 <video
     class="img-responsive rounded-image full-shadow"